mthaiseer/design-pattern-java/README.md

 ### Creational design pattern
  - Builder pattern
     - A calls contains number of constructors with different parameters to instantiate.
-Such situation builder pattern is use  ful.
+Such situation builder pattern is useful.
 Builder pattern will build object part by part

  - Simple Factory pattern
     - All sub classes are known in advance, also need to create at runtime by passing parameters, this pattern is useful